aishsr/todonotes/README.md

 provided below.
 Use this to ensure your environment is properly configured before beginning development.

-**Note**: *For the sections below, replace the port `.env` variables with the values that you have set for them.*

 ## App

-The primary Laravel Lumen app container, where the bulk of development will be done.
+The primary Laravel Lumen app container, where the bulk of development is done.

-1. Open <http://127.0.0.1:{PORT_PREFIX}{NGINX_PORT}/status> in your web browser, should return:
+1. Open <http://127.0.0.1{NGINX_PORT}/status> in your web browser, should return:

 ```json